harshita-kaushik2/DSA/Graphs/README.md

 # Graphs

 ## I. BFS Traversal
-1. Choose a starting vertex or node from which you want to begin the traversal.
-2. Create a queue data structure to store the nodes that need to be visited.
+1. Create a queue to store the nodes that need to be visited.
 Initialize the queue with the starting node.
 3. Create a visited array to keep track of the nodes that have been visited during the traversal.
 Add the starting node to the visited array.
 4. While the queue is not empty, repeat steps 5-8:
 5. Dequeue a node from the front of the queue.
 This will be the current node.